 If you live in Washington, DC, your primary duty as a homeowner is to protect it.

 That means you should have a homeowners insurance policy in place.

-While homeowners insurance is not required in Washington, DC, if you have a home mortgage, your lender will require it to protect its investment.
+While homeowners insurance is not required in Washington, DC, if you have a home mortgage, your lender will require it to protect their investment.

-To find the best homeowners insurance in Washington, DC, you may want to think about how affordable a policy is, customer service ratings, if there are many coverage options, discounts, and how easy it is to make a claim.
+To find the best homeowners insurance in Washington DC, you may want to consider how affordable a policy is, the insurer’s customer service ratings, if they have many coverage options, available discounts, and how easy it is to file a claim.

 With so many considerations about homeowners insurance, how can you be sure you are getting the one that fits your needs?

 Compare the coverage and cost of the best homeowners insurance providers in Washington, DC, picked by PropertyNest expert editors:

 Best Homeowners Insurance in Washington DC